uqlibrary/technology-training/Shell/installation.md

 # Installation of software for Unix Shell session

-It is best to use your own laptop for this session.
 Here are the installation instructions to access Bash (the Unix Shell we use for this session) depending on your operating system.

 ## GNU/Linux